Insulin Regimens

 False

-For a person with either type 1 or type 2 diabetes, the beginning dose and schedule of insulin administration is based on an assessment of the individual’s insulin deficiency and suspected insulin resistance, and on the person’s preference for eating times and amounts of carbohydrates, exercise, and waking and sleep patterns.
-Insulin requirements for persons with type 1 diabetes, who are within 20% of ideal body weight, range between one half and 1 unit per kilogram of body weight per day.
-During illness, insulin requirements rise for persons with either type 1 or type 2 diabetes, sometimes to several hundred units per day, depending on the extent of insulin deficiency and resistance.
+Insulin regimens for T1D or T2D patients, incorporate the individual’s insulin deficiency, insulin resistance, comorbidities, lifestyle and socio-economic factors.
+Insulin requirements for persons with T1D, who are within 20% of ideal body weight, range between one half and 1 unit per kilogram of body weight per day.
+During illness, insulin requirements rise for persons with either T1D or T2D, sometimes to several hundred units per day, depending on the extent of insulin deficiency and resistance.
 Insulin requirements for pregnant women with pre-existing diabetes gradually increase during the second and third trimesters of pregnancy.

 Instant Feedback: